ChrisCrossCrash/r-place-blender/README.md

    poetry install
    ```

-## Running the Scripts with Jypyter Notebook
+## Running the Scripts with Jupyter Notebook

 For a tutorial-like experience, you can run the scripts in Jupyter notebook.
 They allow you read along with the code and see the output.